rihaab06/test/README.md

-print("This is a basic Read me text")
+this is the extended out put